Motivic and \'Etale Spanier-Whitehead duality and the Becker-Gottlieb transfer: Model structures for categories of spectra

-Throughout this discussion, $\C= \PSh/\rmS$ which is the category of pointed simplicial presheaves, pointed over $\rmS$ on either the big \'etale, the big Nisnevich or the big Zariski site over the fixed base scheme (which will be a perfect field $k$).
-It will be provided with a chosen model structure, either projective or injective and where ${\mathbb A}^1$ is inverted.
+Throughout this discussion, we will assume the situation where $ \Spc_*(\rmS)$ denotes the category of pointed simplicial presheaves, and $\Spc_*^{\rmG}(\rmS)$ which is the category of pointed simplicial presheaves with $\rmG$-action, both pointed over $\rmS$ on either the big \'etale or the big Nisnevich or the big Zariski site over a fixed perfect field $k$. .1cm $ \Spc_*(\rmS)$ will be provided with a chosen model structure, namely the motivic model structure in the case of the Nisnevich site (see ~\ref{Nis.presh}) and the \'etale model structure (see Theorem ~\ref{et.model.struct}) in the case of the \'etale site which are both based on the projective model structures or the alternate injective model structures discussed in ~\ref{inj.model}.
+Observe that every object in $ \Spc_*(\rmS)$ is cofibrant in the injective model structure. .1cm $\Spc_*^{\rmG}(\rmS)$ will be provided with one of the model structures provided by Theorem ~\ref{model.structs.equiv.presh}.
+Since the generating cofibrations are defined as in Definition ~\ref{equiv.model.struct}, not every object is cofibrant even in the corresponding injective model structure on $\Spc_*^{\rmG}(\rmS)$. .2cm